GianHein/jade/README.md

 ## License

 This project is open source.
-Feel free to use, modify, or distribute it under the terms of your preferred open-source license.
+Feel free to use, modify, or distribute it under the terms of the MIT License.

 ---